ytakefuji/pypi_executable_package/README.md

 <pre>
 1. modify the program (bugcount.py) for update.
 2. version number in setup.py and setup.cfg must be modified
-3. remove all files in dist folder.
+3. remove all files in dist folder since pypi can only accept new version.
 4. run the following commands to generate the necessary files in dist folder.
  $ python setup.py sdist bdist_wheel
  $ python setup.py install